Subdivision plans for retail, commercial or industrial properties.

-A subdivision plan is produced after a survey of your property or land.
-The survey determines the existing boundaries, and to understand the new proposed boundaries for the subdivision.
+A subdivision plan is produced after an initial survey of your property or land.
+The survey determines the existing boundaries, and is used to understand the new proposed boundaries for the subdivision.
 A subdivision plan outlines both existing boundaries and marks new boundaries.
 When you want to subdivide, a compliant subdivision survey and plan is required before any other processes.

-Subdividing your current property into two or more lots requires a certified subdivision survey and application to council and local authorities for approval.
-All of our licensed surveyors can provide you with exactly what you need to begin your subdivision project.
-Subdivisions can be carried out on any type of property including vacant land, buildings and multi-level developments.
+Subdividing your current property into two or more lots requires a certified subdivision survey and an application to the council and local authorities for approval.
+Our licensed surveyors can provide you with exactly what you need to begin your subdivision project.
+Subdivisions can be carried out on many types of property including vacant land, buildings and multi-level developments

 The subdivision process will generally involve four main steps: